syncfusion-content/windowsforms-docs/WindowsForms/Classic/DataBoundGrid/How-To/How-to-Set-the-Height-of-a-Row.md

 documentation: ug
 ---

-# How to Set the Height of a Row in Windows Forms GridDataBoundGrid(Classic)
+# How to Set the Height of a Row in Windows Forms GridDataBoundGrid

 To explicitly set the height of a particular row, use the Model.RowHeights collection.